TriesteCitizen/ctf-writeups/README.md

   8. Look for reports on specific libraries

 - Check Page Source
+  1. for client-side written JavaScript code that should be written on the server side and can be exploited (Authentification Bypass)
+  2. for hidden messages
 - Scripting
   1. See source code examples for different scenarios (Scripting.md)
 - OSINT (Open Source Intelligence)